 A number of craftwork shops have opened in Beijing Underground City as well, which deal mainly in the four treasures of studying (a writing brush, ink stick, ink slab and paper), enamels, jade wares, silks, calligraphy works and paintings of celebrities, and traditional Chinese medicines.

-- Hours: By Arrangement (9am–4pm) — Please call and book before attending; failure to do so will lead you to conclude erroneously that these tunnels are no longer accessible to the public.
+- Hours: By arrangement (9am–4pm) — Please call and book before attending (no current number available); failure to do so will lead you to conclude erroneously that these tunnels are no longer accessible to the public.

 - Admission: Free for tour groups; otherwise 20 RMB per person.